Accreditation Council for Continuing Medical Education

 Risk Management

-This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 7.75 credits of Risk Management Study.
-This includes 1.00 Credit in Opioid Education/Pain Management and .75 Credits of End-of-Life Studies.
+This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 13.75 credits of Risk Management Study.
+This includes 1.75 Credit in Opioid Education/Pain Management and .75 Credit of End-of-Life Studies.
 Please check with your individual state licensing board requirements before claiming Risk Management Credits.

 Canadian Accreditation